jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Spuaburg.md

 date modified: Tuesday, July 15th 2025, 10:55:37 am
 ---

-A region within the continent of [[Jealeon|Jealeon]], known for its association with the Peace Domain and its recent conflict with neighbouring [[Loshium]].
+A region within the continent of [[Places/Continents/Jealeon/index|Jealeon]], known for its association with the Peace Domain and its recent conflict with neighbouring [[Loshium]].

 ## Overview

-**Spuaburg** is one of the "peace nations" within [[Jealeon|Jealeon]].
+**Spuaburg** is one of the "peace nations" within [[Places/Continents/Jealeon/index|Jealeon]].
 Despite its association with peace, the region recently concluded a war with [[Loshium]], demonstrating the complex nature of political relationships in the continent.
 The region is home to the religious group known as the "Peace Keepers", who worship [[Rainia, the Winged Harmoniser]].

 ## War with [[Loshium]]